Temult/TWanSigmaGraph/README.md

 - 🔁 Click ▼ to apply text changes to the graph
 - 💾 Save/load custom curve presets

-## Thanks
-- Special thanks to Realistic_Studio_930 for introducing me to sigma schedules and inspiring the graph.
-- Special thanks as well to huchenlei for graciously helping review and guide the js portion of this code
-- Special thanks to Google and OpenAI - Gemini 2.5 Pro and ChatGPT o1/o3-mini(high) were utilized during this project

 ## Installation

 1. Copy this folder to: `ComfyUI/custom_nodes/sigma_graph`